 When treating a chemical burn, also rapidly flush the skin surfaces of the eyelids and periorbital area to remove lingering chemicals.

-For prolonged irrigation (eg, > 15 min), consider using a scleral lens The Scleral Lens Eye irrigation is used to flush particles and harmful chemicals from the conjunctiva and cornea.
+For prolonged irrigation (eg, > 15 minutes), consider using a scleral lens The scleral lens Eye irrigation is used to flush particles and harmful chemicals from the conjunctiva and cornea.
 Eyelid eversion is used to expose the superior palpebral conjunctiva and fornix, so that foreign... read more .
 Consider adding 10 mL of 1% lidocaine to each liter of irrigation fluid to provide anesthesia and switching to a commercially available irrigation fluid instead of saline or Ringer’s lactate.

 After irrigation is complete, evert the upper eyelid, to ensure that there are no residual deposits in the superior conjunctiva.

 First, press gently on the superior part of the upper lid with a cotton-tipped applicator.
 Then, manually lift the upper lid margin, folding it backward over the applicator (ie, upward and backward toward the patient’s forehead).

 Hold the everted eyelid in place by placing the applicator over the everted conjunctiva.

 Particularly if a foreign body or bodies are suspected, expose the superior fornix by using double eyelid eversion (ie, first everting the eyelid and then inserting a swab under the everted eyelid and lifting it up until the fornix is visible).

 Sweep both the inferior and superior fornices to remove any visible particles as well as residual particles that cannot be seen.